Anitta (singer): Products and advertisements

-In addition to being a poster girl, ambassador, Anitta is sponsored and has already made commercials for different brands, including Adidas, Samsung, Shein, Burger King, Elma Chips, Cheetos, Lays, Rexona, Tinder, Skol, Nubank, Claro, Bacardi, Estácio, Renault, C&A, iFood, Pepsi, Magazine Luiza, Target, Cadiveu, The Sims, Free Fire, Facebook Gaming, Brizza Arezzo, Sol de Janeiro, Hope, Tiffany & Co, among other brands.
+In addition to being a poster girl, ambassador, Anitta is sponsored and has already made commercials for different brands, including Savage Fenty, Adidas, Samsung, Shein, Burger King, Elma Chips, Cheetos, Lays, Rexona, Tinder, Skol, Nubank, Claro, Bacardi, Estácio, Renault, C&A, iFood, Pepsi, Magazine Luiza, Target, Cadiveu, The Sims, Free Fire, Facebook Gaming, Brizza Arezzo, Sol de Janeiro, Hope, Tiffany & Co, Mercado Pago, among other brands.

 In 2014, Anitta founded the Rodamoinho group, a holding company for music and entertainment with offices in Rio de Janeiro and Los Angeles.
 The holding has the companies, "Rodamoinho Entretenimento" which is specifically aimed at the production and realization of concerts, events and tours.
 "Rodamoinho Records" is a company dedicated to the music industry as a whole, which in addition to being a label and publisher, also carries out a survey of catalogs, registration of works, release and distribution of singles, EPs and albums, management and organization of the musical collection and commercial negotiation of use and synchronization.
 "Rodamoinho Filmes" is an audiovisual production company, responsible for the production, execution, and delivery of videoclips, lives, and films.
 Who is also responsible for the idealization and executive production of the cartoon based on the life of the singer, "Clube da Anittinha".
 And "Floresta Music & Touring" which is a company dedicated to the management and international publishing of Brazilian artists.

 In September 2019, the singer became Head of Creativity and Innovation at Skol Beats, a brand of Ambev, one of the largest breweries in the world.
 Anitta has been active in the discussion of marketing strategy, business and innovations.
 The contract provides for the launch of an authorial product per year.
 Anitta launched, together with the antiperspirant brand Rexona, a new product line "Rexona by Anitta" in 2019.
 In November 2022, the singer now became the face of all Rexona 72h campaigns.

-On January 16, 2021, the singer signed a partnership with the vegan product brand, Cadiveu Essentials, a repair line, which has five products for a hair care routine.
+On 16 January 2021, the singer signed a partnership with the vegan product brand, Cadiveu Essentials, a repair line, which has five products for a hair care routine.
 Anitta, in addition to becoming the brand's poster girl, co-created the Vegan Repair products alongside the brand's product development team.